What is Thermiva?

 ThermiVa uses RF, or radiofrequency, whereas other machines use a CO2 laser.
 Both cause rejuvenation effects to the vaginal area.
 The difference is that ThermiVa can also be used on the labia and clitoral area, and is not painful.

 The answer to your question really depends on your clinical examination.
 The important part of the examination is to determine if there is any sagging or loss of support of the pelvic organs (the bladder, uterus, and rectum).
-If there is a mild degree of loss of support or vaginal looseness, then ThermiVa has been shown to help offer relief and provide vaginal tightening.
+If there is a mild degree of loss of support or vaginal laxity, then ThermiVa has been shown to help offer relief and improve vaginal laxity(looseness).

 ThermiVa Post-Treatment Instructions